jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 * Requires additional hardware resources (memory blocks).

-### Using_stream_of_blocks
+##### Using_stream_of_blocks

-The hls::strema_of_blocks type:
+The ```hls::strema_of_blocks``` type:

 * supports streaming blocks of data for process-level interfaces in a dataflow context, where each block is an array or multidimensional array.

 * replace array-based communication between a pair of processes within a dataflow region.

-Currently, Vitis HLS implements arrays written by a producer process and read by a consumer process in a dataflow region by mapping them to ping pong buffers (PIPOs).
+Currently, Vitis HLS implements arrays written by a producer process and read by a consumer process in a dataflow region by mapping them to ping pong buffers (```PIPOs```).
 The buffer exchange for a PIPO buffer occurs at the return of the producer function and the calling of the consumer function in C++.

-On the other hand, for a stream-of-blocks the communication between the producer and the consumer is modeled as a stream of array-like objects, providing several advantages over array transfer through PIPO.
+On the other hand, for a stream-of-blocks the communication between the producer and the consumer is modeled as a stream of array-like objects, providing several advantages over array transfer through ```PIPO```.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Specifying-Arrays-as-Stream-of-Blocks)

 The stream-of-blocks object template is: